You’ve tried it all.

 “It’s a magic avocado.”

-Still, she won’t budge.
+Still, they won’t budge.
 Whether Baby is a picky eater or not, it’s quite common for toddlers to balk when it comes trying new foods, especially when they look very different from anything they’ve tried before.
 Couple that with your little one’s desire to be independent at mealtime, and you can kiss that old airplane feeding trick goodbye.
-In the toddler years, it will take a bit more than a flying utensil to get unfamiliar cuisine past her lips.
+In the toddler years, it will take a bit more than a flying utensil to get unfamiliar cuisine past their lips.
 Some of these tips may sound suspiciously like the basic strategies suggested for introducing new foods at younger ages, but that’s because, in many cases, the classics are still the most effective ways to encourage boldness in your tot’s palate.

 - Slow and steady: It’s important not to overwhelm Baby with what’s on their plate, so be mindful of how you introduce a food that is unfamiliar.
 Introducing new foods one at a time gives you the chance to both watch for an allergic reaction, and maybe encourage them to give that one new food a chance.
 If they see a whole plate-full of things they doesn’t recognize, they may decide to pass on the meal altogether.
 Another way to keep new foods from looking too overwhelming is to be sure to limit portion sizes – toddler portions are generally about a quarter of the size of an adult portion.
 Pairing the new food with one you already know they like can also help the new food look a little tastier in Baby’s eyes.

 - Consider the time: Like most people, Baby is probably more likely to try a new food when they are hungry, so on days when you’re planning to introduce something new, following a meal schedule, instead of being a little looser about snacking and grazing, may be more useful.
 Keep mealtime structured, and minimize distractions when it’s time to eat.
 You want them to not only have an appetite, but also to be focused on the food in front of them.